How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 If you work with a team or you have clients, you can add them separately with certain permissions so you don’t have to worry about someone mucking up your server or settings.

-If you’re a WordPress developer or designer, it’s a great way to give your clients their own fast, reliable server for the optimal performance of their site while not giving them access to all your clients’ servers.
+If you’re a WordPress developer or designer, it’s a great way to give your clients their own fast, reliable server for the optimal performance of their site while not giving them access to all your clients’ servers or applications.
 Instead, you can give them support access only so they can open tickets on your behalf.

 Plus, it’s just easier to bill clients based on their server and usage of resources when it’s all calculated for you in your Cloudways dashboard.